Turkey convicts hundreds in mass trial over 2016 coup | DW | 07.04.2021

-One of the last hearings in Turkey's marathon of trials over the attempted 2016 coup has concluded, with several accused of occupying a state broadcaster and forcing anchors to read out a statement.
+One of the last hearings in Turkey's marathon of trials over the attempted 2016 coup has concluded, with several former officers convicted for occupying a state broadcaster and forcing anchors to read out a statement.

 A court in Ankara convicted some 488 people of violating the constitution on Wednesday over their links to a failed 2016 coup attempt, Turkish media reported.